hhh2012aa/Travel-Sales-Man-Problem-Practice/README.md

   #### Step (2): Follow the TSP modeling tutoral from [Gurobi official Site](https://gurobi.github.io/modeling-examples/traveling_salesman/tsp.html) to build your formulation and find the optimun.

 ## 3. Or you can implement other Heuristics/MetaHeuristics
-[Here](https://gist.github.com/hhh2012aa/tsp_sol) is an example that I add the randness into common Greedy method and keep itering to find the better solution.
+[Here](https://gist.github.com/hhh2012aa/tsp_sol) is an simple example that I add the randness into common Greedy method and keep itering to find the better solution.